 The scam process after February 15, 2020

-Previously, with the mailed letter, a potential scam victim would have to write a check or fill out a credit card payment form, creating a window of opportunity to stop and think about legitimacy of the letter.
-With direct emails, the impulse to pay the demanded fee and an opportunity to satisfy this impulse by making an immediate online payment substantially increase the success rate of the scams.
-Furthermore, mail scams entailed barriers and expenses—the perpetrator had to print the scam letters, place them in envelopes, pay for postage, and mail them from within the United States.
-With the new USPTO rule, these barriers are now gone.
-Anyone, in any country, can now generate trademark scam communications and send them directly to the email address of an unsuspecting trademark registrant, even if that registrant is represented by an attorney.
+Previously, with the mailed letter, a potential victim needed to write a check or fill out a credit card payment form.
+As a result, the trademark owner had a window of opportunity to stop and think about legitimacy of the letter.
+With direct emails the trademark owner could impulsively pay the demanded fee through online payment.
+Thus, substantially increasing the success rate of the scam.
+Furthermore, mail scams entailed barriers and expenses.
+For example, the perpetrator had to print the scam letters, package the letters, pay for postage, and mail them.
+The USPTO’s new rule eliminated these barriers.
+Anyone, in any country, can now directly email scam letters to trademark registrants.

 In addition to the significant financial concern, trademark scams are a source of stress and anxiety for trademark holders and an annoyance for their attorneys.
 A trademark attorney has an ethical duty to educate the clients about trademark scams.
 If a client falls a victim to a scam, the client will often become disgruntled and may blame the attorney for failing to provide effective warning and guidance to prevent this issue.
 Numerous—and often unbilled—urgent client calls triggered by the scam letters can disrupt an attorney’s workday.
 Worse yet, if the attorney is unavailable to immediately address the client’s perceived emergency, the client relationship will quickly erode.